-The Strategy and Investment Committee ("Strat Committee") shall be composed of at least five members.
-The Strat Committee's main function is to assist the Board in the effective discharge of its responsibilities concerning the Company's investment policies, strategies, with emphasis on: (i) reviewing, assessing and recommending to the Board the execution of major investments in new business opportunities within and outside of the Company's core business and the mechanism and form for undertaking such ventures through means such as mergers, acquisitions, joint ventures or wholly-owned subsidiaries, and (ii) providing guidance to Management in the identification, consideration, review analysis and selection, negotiation and execution of any such transactions and the form thereof.
+The Strategy and Investment Committee ("Strat Committee") is composed of Mr. Justo A. Ortiz, an Independent Director, as Chairman, and two non-executive Directors, Ms. Renna H. Posadas and Ms. Maria Victoria C. Young, as members.
+The Strat Committee's main function is to assist the Board in the effective discharge of its responsibilities concerning the Company's investment policies, strategies, with emphasis on: (i) reviewing, assessing and recommending to the Board the execution of major investments in new business opportunities within and outside of the Company's core business and the mechanism and form for undertaking such ventures through means such as mergers, acquisitions, joint ventures or whollyowned subsidiaries, and (ii) providing guidance to Management in the identification, consideration, review analysis and selection, negotiation and execution of any such transactions and the form thereof.
 The purpose, duties and powers of the Strat Committee are set forth in the Charter of the Strat Committee.